Waterloo & City line: Shunting locomotives

 Part of Siemens's work under the supply of electrical equipment including a shunting locomotive; this was a four-wheel electric locomotive with a cab at one end only, It had two 60 hp traction motors and was delivered in 1898.
 Its main duty was the delivery of the generator station coal.
 Like the passenger vehicles, its brake system had air reservoirs charged from a static supply at Waterloo.
-It remained on the system until 1969, when it was transferred to the National Railway Museum at York.
+It remained on the system until 1968.

 In 1901, a second, more powerful shunting locomotive was acquired.
 Designed by the LSWR Chief Mechanical Engineer, Dugald Drummond it had two four wheel bogies and was intended for the rescue of failed passenger trains in the tunnel.
 In 1915, it was removed from the tunnel and put to work shunting coal wagons at Durnsford Road power station, having had its shoe collectors altered for the surface traction supply system.